mosamdabhi/3dlfm/README.md

 <img src="https://3dlfm.github.io/assets/teaser.gif" alt="" style="zoom: 60%;" />
 </div>

 **Current Status:** This repository currently supports **demo visualization of the model's performance**.
 The comprehensive codebase, which includes actual training and evaluation functionalities, is planned for release as soon as the licensing information becomes available.
+COMING SOON!
+STAY TUNED!!